 What do I need to follow the course?

 Time and motivation.
 The content tries to cover as many data engineering parts as possible so it will require a strong motivation.
 And technically, if you want to make the homework exercises, you should be able to write some code (preferably in Python, Scala or Java), and execute Docker images on your computer.

 What if I'm not satisfied with the course?

 If for any reason the course doesn't satisfy you, we will issue a refund.
-The guarantee is valid for 21 days from the first week publication date.
+The guarantee is valid for 21 days from the purchase date.

 Will I get an invoice?